Rarely does a budget to mid-priced cordless vacuum meet my high expectations.

 - Deep cleaning: 97.5%

-Please note that the deep cleaning test is done using the max setting, which is standard in my testing process.
+Please note that the deep cleaning test uses the max setting, which is standard in my testing process.

-However, I tried it using the eco setting, and it picked up a decent percentage at 84.4%.
+However, I tried it using the eco setting, and it got a decent percentage: 84.4%.

 Overall, I’m impressed by its cleaning performance for a stick vacuum in this price range.